Build a Custom Selector

 Here are some notes on this new service controller code:

-• requestApiData will get consume the API and store the returned JSON on cache.
+• fetchCountryList will consume the API to fetch the list of all countries and store the returned JSON on cache.

-• processApiResponse is a pure function that will get the response from the API and return a specific data structure that is the one expected from our custom selector when it is consuming our service.
+• processApiResponse is a function that processes response from fetchCountryList and returns a specific data structure expected by Custom Selector when it consumes our service.

-• It is important to make sure that our service, on success, will always returns that data structure, otherwise our custom selector will not work.
+It is important to make sure that our service always returns data in this specific format, otherwise our Custom Selector will not work.

-• If we have a response from the API stored on the cache, we’ll get it, process based on the provided query param and return the json as a response.
+• If we have a response from the API already stored in the cache, we’ll retrieve it, process it based on the provided query param and return the JSON as a response, skipping the API call.

-• If we don’t have it stored on the cache, we’ll get it from the API, and then do the same thing.
+• If we don’t have it stored on the cache, we’ll get it from the API, and then store it in the cache.

 Here’s a diagram that summarizes the flow between our custom selector, service, API and cache: